fwextensions/QuicKey/docs/chrome-store-description.md

 Press esc to clear what you've typed.
 If the search box is empty, then pressing esc will close it.

-If you type more than 25 letters, which should be plenty to find the right tab, QuicKey switches to an exact string search.
+If you type more than 25 letters, which should be plenty to find the right tab, QuicKey switches to an exact string search to stay fast.

 ★ Search bookmarks